 While designed for long tools, these sheds are fairly narrow and tall yet still have plenty of storage space.
-There’s a range available including the Outsunny Utility Cabinet (under £100 from Amazon), which is made from high density and weather-resistant plastic ensuring longevity.
+There’s a range available including the Outsunny Utility Cabinet, which is made from high density and weather-resistant plastic ensuring longevity.

 As the Outsunny comes with four adjustable shelves, you can perfectly subdivide it to hold buckets of toys as well as lose space for larger toys.
 With the unit assembled, sort your garden toys by type into plastic tubs or bins and experiment with the best way to stack them.

 #10 Collect dirty toys and clothes outside